Factor-64/RA2Snes/README.md

 Some achievements may activate without the requirement being met.
 All known instances occur on both emulator and hardware.

 **When this happens, click on the achievement title to go to its page on the RetroAchievements Website and reset that achievement!
-Then click on the Refresh RetroAchievements Button to reflect the changes.**
+Then click on the Refresh RetroAchievements Data Button to reflect the changes.**

 ### Achievement Won't Trigger